- Needs to be at least 18 years old

 - Work and communicate effectively with all staff and guests

-The position is part of the Catering team within the greater Guest Services team at KISC.
-The Catering team consists of the Hygiene Supervisor (permanent), one Catering Manager (12- month role), one Catering Assistant and Administration (12-month role), one Catering Assistant (12-month role) and two Summer Catering Assistants (4-month roles).
+The position is part of the Catering team within the wider Guest Services team at KSC.
+The Catering team consists of the Hygiene Supervisor (permanent), one Catering Manager (12-month role), two Catering Assistants (12-month roles) and two Summer Catering Assistants (4-month roles).

 The line manager for this position is the Guest Services Director, with daily work coordinated by the Catering Manager.
 The Catering Assistant has weekly meetings with the line manager and the Catering team to cover operational matters, and also has regular one-on-one appraisals.

-The Catering Assistant takes responsibility to be in charge of Catering shifts on a rotational basis with the other Catering Long Term Staff.
-The Catering Assistant fills in for the Catering Manager during their absence from the Centre.
-The Catering Assistant will have regular contact with other members of the Long Term Staff team and it is essential to building a good working relationship and honest communication with them.
+The Catering Assistant takes responsibility for being in charge of Catering shifts on a rotational basis with the other Catering Long Term Staff.
+The Catering Assistant deputises for the Catering Manager during their absence from the Centre.
+The Catering Assistant will have regular contact with other members of the Long Term Staff team and it is essential to build a good working relationship and honest communication with them.

 The Catering team also work with Short Term Staff on a rotation basis with other teams in the Centre.
-Catering Long Term Staff take responsibility for all staff while working in the kitchen.
+Catering Long Term Staff take responsibility for all staff that are working in the kitchen.

 - Accident Insurance (provided by the Centre): Everyone is insured for accidents, both work and non-work related over the duration of the contract.